Knowledge about how the gut-microbiome alters aspects of our immune, metabolic and nervous system health has increased 10-fold over the past decade.

 In our monthly cycle, oestrogen was cycling up and down, and this meant that the higher levels of oestrogen helped our gut enzymes to work more efficiently.

 But here’s the thing; when we move from peri-menopause into menopause, when our oestrogen levels decline, the production of these enzymes is reduced.
-Changes to your gut microbiome also change and I talk about this below.
+Menopause HRT doesn’t change this which is why many of you find that your HRT isn’t helping your gut health and mcirobiome changes.

 Only since 2015, have researchers begun to understand that oestrogen has a role in helping the gut epithelium or lining to turn over cells regularly.
 According to Dr Marek Glezerman, author of ‘Gender Medicine’ which explores the gender differences in health and disease,